kubesphere/website/content/en/docs/devops-user-guide/how-to-use/credential-management.md

 ## Prerequisites

 - You have enabled [KubeSphere DevOps System](../../../pluggable-components/devops/).
-- You have a workspace, a DevOps project and an account (`project-regular`) invited to the DevOps project with the `operator` role.
-If they are not ready yet, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/).
+- You have a workspace, a DevOps project and a user (`project-regular`) invited to the DevOps project with the `operator` role.
+If they are not ready yet, see [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/).

 ## Create Credentials